Charting Your Course

-My purpose and mission in life is to teach woman how to simplify and fill their plates with what truly nourishes them.
-I do this through discovering their relationship with food, home, people, and their mindsets.
+My purpose and mission in life is to teach women how to simplify and fill their plates with what truly nourishes them.
+I do this by discovering their relationship with food, home, people, and their mindsets.
 Food flows over into all of these areas and we bring so many stories from our past.
 Meals should be ideas that we can build on for ourselves.
 Just as our bodies are bio-individual, so are the ways we organize our kitchen and our meals.

 Meal plans that are given to us don’t often work or last.
 I often get asked about meal plans and if I can help create them for my clients.
-My response is always no. Instead, I can help clients navigate what works for them and find simple ways to execute.
+My response is always no. Instead, I can help clients navigate what works for them and find simple ways to execute them.

 Our busyness can keep us stuck and without some structure we end up stressed, grabbing for convenience (which is just picking something up or maybe not eating at all).
 That structure looks different for everyone.
 Some need to know exactly what they are going to eat each day and buy those ingredients.
 For others, this never works.
 We need to figure out what works for us and be flexible.

-A meal plan simplifies life, because once we have a plan in place, we no longer need to think about it!
-Sure, we need to prepare and cook (or whatever the plan may call for), but we don’t have to use our brain to figure out what to eat that day or what ingredients we need to have on hand.
+A meal plan simplifies life because once we have a plan in place, we no longer need to think about it!
+Sure, we need to prepare and cook (or whatever the plan may call for), but we don’t have to use our brains to figure out what to eat that day or what ingredients we need to have on hand.
 I like to utilize small steps along the way: